 Inflation Related Items: Over the past several years, we have been impacted by rising health care costs, which have increased our cost of associate medical coverage.
 A portion of these increases have been offset by plan design changes and associate wellness initiatives.
 We have also been impacted by increases in the market price of zinc and brass and inflation in Mexico, which impacts the U. S. dollar costs of our Mexican operations.
 We have negotiated raw material price adjustment clauses with certain, but not all, of our customers to offset some of the market price fluctuations in the cost of zinc.
 During fiscal 2013, we had agreements with Bank of Montreal that provided for two weekly Mexican peso currency option contracts to cover a portion of our weekly estimated peso denominated operating costs.
-The contracts with Bank of Montreal expired June 28, 2013.
-The two weekly option contracts were for equivalent notional amounts and provided for the purchase of Mexican pesos at an average U.S. dollar / Mexican peso exchange rate of 12.40 if the spot rate at the weekly expiry date was above an average of 13.40.
+The contracts with Bank of Montreal expired on June 28, 2013.
+The two weekly option contracts were for equivalent notional amounts and provided for the purchase of Mexican pesos at an average U.S. dollar / Mexican peso exchange rate of 12.40 if the spot rate at the weekly expiry date was below an average of 12.40 or for the purchase of Mexican pesos at an average U.S. dollar / Mexican peso exchange rate of 13.40 if the spot rate at the weekly expiry date was above an average of 13.40.
 Our objective in entering into these currency option contracts was to minimize our earnings volatility resulting from changes in exchange rates affecting the U.S. dollar cost of our Mexican operations.
 The Mexican peso option contracts were not used for speculative purposes and were not designated as hedges.
-As a result, all currency option contracts were recognized in our accompanying consolidated financial statements at fair value and changes in the fair value of the currency option contracts were reported in current earnings as part of Other Income, net.
+As a result, all currency option contracts were recognized in our accompanying consolidated financial statements at fair value and changes in the fair value of the currency option contracts were reported in current earnings as part of Other (Expense) Income, net.
 The premiums paid and received under the weekly Mexican peso currency option contracts netted to zero.
 As a result, premiums related to the contracts did not impact our earnings.
-No Mexican peso currency option contracts were outstanding as of September 29, 2013 or June 30, 2013.
+No Mexican peso currency option contracts were outstanding as of December 29, 2013 or June 30, 2013.